rich-hart/OpenStax/README.md

       chmod +x image_server.py
       python image_server.py 8000

-Retrieve Images From Server by going to the flowing urls in browser:
+Retrieve images from server by going to the flowing urls in browser:

       http://0.0.0.0:8000/images/1
       http://0.0.0.0:8000/images/2